rolczynski/Explainable-Sentiment-Analysis/article/article.md

 The article aims to highlight the need for testing and explaining model behaviors.
-We published the open-source `aspect_based_sentiment_analysis` package where the key idea is to build the pipeline which supports explaining a model prediction.
+We published the open-source `aspect_based_sentiment_analysis` package where the key idea is to build the pipeline which supports explaining the model predictions.
 We introduce the independent component called the professor that supervises and explains model predictions.
 Even if the professor helps to correct severe limitations of the state-of-the-art models that initial tests reveal, the professor's main role is to provide explanations of model decisions that enhance control over the model.